ayshiff/my-open-source-journey/docs/contributing.md

 ---
 id: contribute
-title: Why contribute to Open Source ?
+title: Why you should contribute to Open Source ?
 ---

 You can write JSX and use React components within your Markdown thanks to [MDX](https://mdxjs.com/).